mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

    - $this->renderView('MauticCoreBundle:Notification:flash_messages.html.php');
    + $this->renderView('@MauticCore/Notification/flash_messages.html.twig');

-This command will save you some time as it validates the Twig syntax:
+Running this command is faster than refreshing all the views in the browser.
+It validates the Twig syntax and can guide you through the process:

 ``bin/console lint:twig plugins/MyBundle``